Operation Long Jump: Historiography

 In Russia, the story remains a subject of great interest.
-In 2003, the Russian writer Yuri Kuznets held a press conference in the Foreign Intelligence ministry in Moscow to promote his book Tehran-43.
+In 2003, the Russian writer Yuri Kuznets held a press conference in the Foreign Intelligence Service in Moscow to promote his book Tehran-43.
 In 2007, a Russian television company promoted a documentary with the working title The Lion and the Bear.
 It documented Long Jump and was to be presented by Churchill's granddaughter Celia Sandys.

 British historian John Erickson devotes four pages to the plot in the second volume of his history of the Eastern Front.
 The major players were Ilya Svetlov and Nikolai Kuznetsov.
 Svedlov, who was trained by the OGPU, was to take the place of Frederick Schultz and would move to Munich to join his brother Hans.
 The real Frederick would move to distant Novosibirsk with his fiancee.
-Then Erikson states that in Hamburg Frederick never arrived from Russia, and Ilya was given the name of Walter Schultz a younger member of the hamburg family whose suicide had been hushed up.
+Then Erikson states that in Hamburg Frederick never arrived from Russia, and Ilya was given the name of Walter Schultz a younger member of the Hamburg family whose suicide had been hushed up.
 He studied at the University of Berlin and joined the storm troopers and the Nazi Party.
 He was sent to Tehran to arrange sabotage.
 His wife and a German SS officer Ressler became suspicious of him.
 So the crash of a German Ju-52 transport aircraft was arranged, perhaps by Soviet agents Vasili Pankow, and his wife died in a car crash.
 The first plan was to kill Stalin and Churchill and carry off Roosevelt.
 Otto Skorzeny abandoned the first variant after a brief study.
 There was no second variant but Stalin and Molotov got what they wanted – Roosevelt stayed into the Soviet compound.

 In his memoirs, Pavel Sudoplatov brought up the details of how Kuznetsov recruited German officer Oster.
 According to Sudoplatov, the training of German saboteurs was taking place in the foothills of the Carpathian Mountains, where the group led by the intelligence officer Kuznetsov, who was disguised as a Wehrmacht lieutenant, was working.
 Oster, who owed Kunetsov some money, offered to pay back the debt with Persian carpets after his trip to Tehran, which suggested that the plot about the assassination attempt during the Tehran conference was quite feasible.

 French journalist Laslo Havas wrote a book about Operation Long Jump after the war and claimed that Soviet intelligence had disrupted the German plot.

 Professor Miron Rezun, a political scientist from the University of New Brunswick, suggests that Operation Long Jump was not the work of a Soviet disinformation campaign because German commandos had carried out other daring raids.
 He notes that Roosevelt recorded that he was personally informed of the plot by Stalin himself.
 The diary of Alexander Cadogan, a British diplomat, also mentions that he received information from the Soviets about a plan to murder the Big Three.
 Rezun says some researchers and journalists in Germany deny the existence of the planned operation and accuse Laslo Havas of believing Soviet disinformation.